Sdegr/Thesis/README.md

 $ perl tokenizer.perl -l zh -q < dev.zh.txt > dev.zh.tok

-Use above code to obtain very bad BLEU scores for Chinese -> English.
+Use above code to obtain (very bad) BLEU scores for Chinese -> English.

 Download the Stanford Segmenter.
 AND use the following code for the chinese files:

-./segment.sh pku cleandata/test.zh.txt UTF-8 0 > test.zh.tok
+./segment.sh pku cleandata/test.zh.txt UTF-8 0 > test.zh.tok \
-./segment.sh pku cleandata/dev.zh.txt UTF-8 0 > dev.zh.tok
+./segment.sh pku cleandata/dev.zh.txt UTF-8 0 > dev.zh.tok \
 ./segment.sh pku cleandata/train.zh.txt UTF-8 0 > train.zh.tok

-NOTE: There are three errors in the train.tgt -file. \ This can be solved by tokenizing the train.en file with the mozes tokenizer \
+NOTE: There are three errors in the train.tgt -file.
+This can be solved by tokenizing the train.en file with the mozes tokenizer. \
-searching for lines; 12636, 30908 and 39265 and removing these exact lines \
+After this, search for lines; 12636, 30908 and 39265 and removing these exact lines \
 before STEP 17.
-(I only wrote down these lines when I tokenized so the \
+(I only wrote down the number of the lines after I tokenized so the \
 lines to be deleted have another number, but you should be able to find them with the instructions above. \
-If this is not done, the train.en file will contain three lines more \
+If this is not correctly, the train.tgt file will contain three lines more than the train.src file \
-and it is not possible to solve this by a script.
+and it is not possible to solve this by using any script/program.
 It took me 6 hours \
 to find these errors manually..